 The heading could have easily been how can I sell my miles and points without violating terms and conditions, but the why is very important.
 Even though airlines have clearly stated that their members can’t sell airline miles, at the end of the day a lot of frequent flyers do.
 Why?
 This is because they’re not going against the law.
 There is no law in the United States that says airline reward members can’t sell miles to brokers or to another third party.
 If you’re not going against the law you’re not doing anything wrong, right?

-So there is your first loophole right there, selling of miles and points in exchange for cash is not against the law.
+So there is your first loophole right there, selling miles and points for cash is not against the law.
 You’ll remain a law abiding citizen if you sell or buy miles from brokers.
 Airlines can’t take any legal action against its reward program member, so you’re safe.

 2. Don’t Sell Airline Miles & Points If You Live In This State

 There is one state in the United States that doesn’t allow the practice of selling or buying miles.
 If you’re living in Utah, we suggest that you use your airline miles and points towards travel or other perks.
 Frequent flyers can easily sell their miles all over the United States, but for some reason only Utah prohibits it.
 So if you’re living in another state, well then you’re golden.
 Sell away my friend, sell away.

 3. How Do I Sell My Miles Without Alerting The Airline

 Now, this is the game changer!
 After research, we came to the conclusion that airlines have started using sophisticated tools to identify unusual activity in an account, and this is true.
 So without scaring you even further, we’ll provide you with a solution.